slaFFik/github-auto-deploy/README.md

 What it does
 ------------

-On every push to a specified in branch your server will get the latest version of a project.
+On every push to a specified branch your server will get the latest version of a project.

 Only modified files will be saved (added/modified/deleted) - not the whole project.
 So deploy is really quick.